• Home

 Important Note

 Surgery is usually recommended only when a bunion causes you significant pain and discomfort.
-A bunionectomy is after all a kind of surgery and has its own risks:
+A bunionectomy is after all a kind of surgery and has its own risks

 • Poor healing